 According to everydayhealth.com “more research is still needed to determine the effects and confirm the benefits of animal-assisted therapy specifically for children with autism, a number of studies have suggested it could help.”
 Even though the research is not completed yet, studies have shown that it is helping ASD children cope with the struggles of life.

 Art and Music:

 All of these combined have really helped my little sister and have made her life so much easier.
-She has formed deep bonds with her animals, spends her free time drawing and coloring and her counselor has been helping her open up to more of the family and become more connected.
+She has formed deep bonds with her animals and spends her free time drawing and coloring, and her counselor has been helping her open up to more of the family and become more connected.